Snow Lake 与 Hispar La 徒步 — Biafo 至 Hispar | Go With Guide

 10

-Continue up the glacier to the vast Snow Lake basin (Lukpe Lawo).
-The landscape transforms into an endless white plain ringed by ice-clad peaks.
+Climb the glacier through Karphogoro to the Snow Lake basin at roughly 4,700 metres, where the world flattens into a vast white firn plain ringed by ice peaks.

 12